Simplify Your GST Compliance with Expert Guidance!

 Which section describe the value of supply?

-Government has introduced various criteria for the determination of value of supply so now we will understand how to calculate the value of supply as per Section 15 of CGST Act, 2017.
+The government has introduced various criteria for the determination of the value of supply, so now we will understand how to calculate the value of supply as per Section 15 of the CGST Act, 2017.

 Provisions relating to value of taxable supply are as under-

-As per this section value of taxable supply is transaction value which is the price actually paid or payable for the supply of goods or services and the price is the sole consideration.
-Also, where the supplier and the recipient are not related or unrelated parties.
+As per this section value of taxable supply is transaction value, which is the price actually paid or payable for the supply of goods or services, and the price is the sole consideration.
+Also, the supplier and the recipient are not related or unrelated parties.

-There are certain elements which is required to be included in the value of taxable supply.
-We will understand all the elements step by step as under-
+There are certain elements which are required to be included in the value of taxable supply.
+We will understand all the elements step by step as under -

-Value of supply includes all the taxes, duties, cesses, fees and charges except the CGST, SGST, UTGST and GST cess if charged separately by the supplier.
-Thus we can say that GST and GST cess are not part of Taxable value but other taxes & duties, cesses, fees and charges are part of the taxable value.
+The value of supply includes all taxes, duties, cesses, fees, and charges, except for separate charges for CGST, SGST, UTGST, and GST cess made by the provider.
+Therefore, while other taxes, duties, cesses, fees, and charges are part of the taxable value, GST and GST cess are excluded.

 Amount incurred by recipient on behalf of supplier